 Ya gotta hand it to Allstate.
 The "good hands" company has managed to work its way towards the top of the property/casualty insurance pile.
 The company is the second-largest personal lines insurer in the US, just behind rival State Farm.
 Its Allstate Protection segment sells auto, homeowners, and other property/casualty insurance products in Canada and the US.
 Allstate Financial provides life insurance through subsidiaries including Allstate Life and American Heritage Life.
 It also provides investment products, targeting affluent and middle-income consumers.
 Allstate Motor Club provides emergency road service.

-Allstate Protection's property/casualty businesses -- which cover about 16 million households -- account for about 85% of the entire company's total premiums.
+Allstate Protection's property/casualty businesses -- which cover about 16 million households -- account for more than 85% of the entire company's total premiums.
 Most of the segment's sales come from traditional auto and homeowners policies.
 In addition to traditional property/casualty policies, Allstate sells specialty products including coverage for motorcycle and boat owners, renters and landlords, and mobile home dwellers.
 It also provides roadside assistance, as well as auto protection and service coverage sold through dealerships.
 Commercial products are geared towards small business owners.

 Sales and Marketing